Stupid simple spend tracking for lazy Singaporeans.

 How does this work?

 MoneyGoWhere reads the push notifications sent by your banking apps — the same alerts you already get for every card transaction and PayNow transfer.
-It then sends those banking notification texts to OpenAI to extract the merchant name, amount, and transaction type.
-The results are saved on your device as a structured spending log.
+It sends those notification texts to our server, which uses OpenAI to extract the merchant name, amount, and transaction type, then returns the results to your phone.
+Your spending log is saved locally on your device.
 No bank logins, no screen scraping, just your existing notifications.

 Wow, giving you access to my push notifications is dangerous.
 Why should I trust this app?

-Your data never leaves your phone except to go directly to OpenAI’s API for parsing — there is no MoneyGoWhere server.
+Notification text is sent to MoneyGoWhere's server for parsing, and from there to OpenAI's API.
+We do not store your transaction history on our servers — it lives locally on your phone.
 The app reads notification text only (e.g. “You’ve spent SGD 120 at Shady Avenue”), which should never contain your account credentials or full account numbers in the first place.
-Your OpenAI API key is stored using your phone’s encrypted secure storage, and all transaction history lives locally on your device.

 I get the idea, but how do I ensure that there's no funky business happening behind my back?